Christiansborg (Osu) Castle

 History

 A mutiny in 1679 resulted in the assassination of the fort’s Danish commander.
-The new leader, a Greek named Bolten, later sold the fort to the former Portuguese governor of Sao Tome.
-The Portuguese christened it ‘St. Francis Xavier’, added on a Roman Catholic chapel, and further fortified its bastions.
+The new leader, a Greek named Bolten, later sold the fort to the former Portuguese governor of São Tomé.
+The Portuguese christened it ‘St Francis’.
+Xavier added a Roman Catholic chapel and further fortified its bastions.
 A lack of trade success caused the Portuguese to resell the fort to the Danes in 1683, after a four-year occupancy.

-Danish rule was once again challenged and deposed ten years later by the powerful trader and chief Assameni, and his men, from the inland state of Akwamu.
+Danish rule was once again challenged and deposed ten years later by the powerful trader and chief Assameni and his men from the inland state of Akwamu.
 Assameni had previously infiltrated the Danish household by working as a cook.
 He retained control of the fort, trading successfully with all nations, for almost a year.
 In 1694, he resold the fort to the Danes for the substantial sum of 50 marks of gold.
-He, however, did not return the keys of the castle.
+He, however, did not return the keys to the castle.
 The castle keys have since been a part of the stool property of Akwamu.

 After 1876, British colonial governors ruled from the castle.
-They abandoned it from 1890 to 1901, when it was used as a constabulary mess, and later as a psychiatric asylum.
-In 1902, Christiansburg Castle once again became the seat of government, and today, the elegant edifice houses the offices of the President of Ghana.
+They abandoned it from 1890 to 1901, when it was used as a constabulary mess and later as a psychiatric asylum.
+In 1902, Christiansborg Castle once again became the seat of government, and today, the elegant edifice houses the offices of the President of Ghana.

-There have been many historic visits at the castle by international dignitaries including Queen Elizabeth II and U.S Presidents namely Richard Nixon, Bill Clinton and Barack Obama.
+There have been many historic visits to the castle by international dignitaries, including Queen Elizabeth II and U.S. Presidents, namely Richard Nixon, Bill Clinton and Barack Obama.

 What to do

-- See the photo display of great Ghanaians such as Azumah Nelson, Efua T. Sutherland as well as other Pan-Africanist.
+• See the photo display of great Ghanaians such as Azumah Nelson and Efua T. Sutherland, as well as other Pan-Africanists.

-- Visitors may take great interest in memorable sights such as the credential rooms used by the former British officials and former Ghanaian presidents, slave dungeons, walkway to the Door of No Return, a water reserve and a chapel sometimes used by the Anglican Church.
+• Visitors may take great interest in memorable sights such as the credential rooms used by the former British officials and former Ghanaian presidents, slave dungeons, the walkway to the Door of No Return, a water reserve, and a chapel sometimes used by the Anglican Church.

-- Visitors would be given the opportunity to take photographs of the captivating sea shore, fishing boats, extensive gardens with a wide varieties of plants and the township by the castle.
+• Visitors would be allowed to take photographs of the captivating seaside, fishing boats, extensive gardens with a wide variety of plants and the township by the castle.

-- The castle allows visitors access to a car park and walkway around the gardens.
+• The castle allows visitors access to a car park and a walkway around the gardens.

 Opening hours